lastlights/seng-cicd-demo/DEPLOYMENT.md

 **❌ Assets not loading (404 errors)**
 - Verify the `base` path in `vite.config.ts` matches your repository name
 - Check that the repository name is `seng-cicd-demo`

+**❌ Routes not working after page refresh**
+- ✅ **Not an issue with HashRouter!** Hash-based routing works with page refresh
+- This is an advantage of HashRouter over BrowserRouter for static hosting

 **❌ Workflow permissions error**
 - Go to repository Settings → Actions → General